czsmith/GDO/README.md

 ### Power and Ground
 The common (ground) signal can be found all over the board, but the easeiest place to find and connect to is the center screw terminal.

-Power is easily located by finding the 330uF capacitor that is part of the 24V power supply.
+Power is easily located by finding the positive lead on the 330uF capacitor that is part of the 24V power supply.
 The only reason to pick up the 24V power is if you want to power the ESP board directly from the GDO.
 Use a buck converter to convert 24V to 5V for the ESP.

 If you provide power directly to the ESP using the USB connection, there is no need to pick up 24V power so H1, H2 and the converter can be left off the board.